-When your GP is considering your health and wellbeing, it may be helpful for them to get advice from specialist hospital colleagues for non-urgent issues.
+When you see a healthcare practitioner, for example your GP, and they are considering your health and wellbeing, it may be helpful for them to get advice from specialist hospital colleagues for non-urgent issues.
 Specialists they get advice from might include consultant cardiologists, gynaecologists, diabetes specialists, neurologists, urologists and so on.